How to Install PostgreSQL 17 on Ubuntu (26.04, 24.04, 22.04)

 sudo apt update

-Before installing, confirm that the PostgreSQL 17 package comes from the PGDG repository and verify the available version:
+Before you install anything, confirm that APT sees the PostgreSQL 17 package from PGDG.

 apt-cache policy postgresql-17